 Crunchy German rock sugar cookies with a hint of caramel.
 A cookie which will make everybody smile for sure.

 German rock sugar, originated in the East, is nothing more than lumps of crystallized sugar.
 I used to eat it secretly from the little sugar pot at my mothers house when I was young.
 It crackled so good in your mouth and tastes a bit like caramel.
 Hence that's where I got my strong preference for German rock sugar cookies.
 And today a delicious recipe.
-But first, the quote of the week:

 German rock sugar cookies